-A veteran head coach at the Division III level for ten years, Letourneau spent four at Emerson College, where he guided the Lions to an 89-38 record and a trip to their first NCAA Tournament in 2009.
+Letourneau, who is a veteran head coach at the Division III level, spent four years at Emerson College prior to his appointment at Wheaton.
+Letourneau guided the Lions to an 89-38 record and a trip to their first NCAA Tournament in 2009.
 Leading Emerson to a school record in wins that fall at 30-7, he steered the Lions to their initial Great Northeast Athletic Conference (GNAC) regular season and tournament titles.
-The 2009 GNAC Coach of the Year also coached Emerson's men's volleyball program.
+The 2009 GNAC Coach of the Year also led Emerson's men's volleyball program.

 Letourneau began his coaching career at the high school level, working as the head boys' and girls' volleyball coach at Mount Saint Charles Academy in Woonsocket, R.I., for four years.
 He led the boys to a state title in 2001 and the girls to a state runner-up finish that same year.
 Letourneau was named coach of the year five times, including on four occasions for the girls.
 He also was a successful girls' basketball coach for seven years at Lincoln High School, winning a state title in 2005.

 Earning a bachelor's degree in psychology from Rhode Island College, Letourneau is a 2000 graduate.
 A personal trainer since May 2005, Letourneau has certifications from the American Council on Exercise (ACE) and the Aerobics and Fitness Association of America (AFAA).

 Lok-Tin Yao begins his fifth season as an assistant coach at Wheaton College in 2015.

 Yao began his collegiate coaching career under first-year Wheaton head coach Craig Letourneau at Emerson College in 2010.
 He assisted with the overall coaching, supervision, recruiting process, and organization of the Emerson program.
 During his tenure, he saw three student-athletes garner conference player of the week honors and another receiver rookie of the week accolades.